raffertyparker/caret.ts/README.md

 ### ARIMA model

-Auto-regressive moving-average models with differneces (ARIMA) also support exogeneous variables if desired.
+Auto-regressive moving-average models with differences (ARIMA) also support exogeneous variables if desired.
 By using `arima_model(p, d, q)`, one can construct an ARIMA model of a fixed, pre-defined order:

 -   `p`: Order of auto-regressive (AR) terms